Crying Baby - Before 3 Months Old

 - White Noise for Crying:

-- Swaddling works even better when paired with a white noise on a loud volume.
+- Swaddling works even better when paired with a low-pitched white noise.
 Examples are a CD, vacuum cleaner, fan or other constant sound.

 - Keep the white noise on any time your baby is crying.